sclarkstone/Milestone3/README.md

 * The edit action button takes the user to the edit page and displays the ending details in the edit form of the corresponding selected ending id.
 * The delete action button deletes the document from the endings table using the corresponding selected ending id.

+### Add new ending page

+* A form is displayed with validated fields (all required with a minimum length except for image URL).

+### Edit ending page

+* A form is displayed with validated fields (all required with a minimum length except for image URL).
+All fields that were completed on original submition or last edit are populated with the corresponding ending ids details.

 ## Testing